Why this exists

 No feature bloat.
 No dashboards full of charts nobody reads.
 Describe the job.
 Send it.
 Do the work.
 Get paid.
 That's the whole product.
 If it doesn't fit in that flow, it doesn't belong.

-No contracts.
-Free during beta.
+No subscriptions.
+No monthly fees.
 Takes about two minutes to set up.